Shadows of Giants: Constraints on Stupendously Large Black Holes from Negative Sources against the Cosmic Microwave Background: Resultant limits on SLAB densities

 The constraints on growing SLABs follow the late-time limits (dotted), since they are too small at high redshift to benefit from the early volume except when their masses are $\gtrsim 10^{16}\ \Msun$.
 Since $\MBH \propto (1 + z)$ in this scenario, it can be shown that the flux of a SLAB at redshift $z$ is $|S_{\nu}| \propto \MBH(0)/D_M(z)^2$.
 But comoving volume is directly proportional to $D_M(z)^3$ \citep{Hogg99}, so the limits are simple power laws extending all the way to the incredulity limit.

 SLABs of constant mass, however, loom large in the sky at high redshift, in the early volume.
 Because of this, there is a threshold mass ($\sim 10^{14} \mathendash 10^{15}\ \Msun$) at which point the shadows of early SLABs becomes visible to the surveys.
-This immediately opens up an enormous volume, tightening the limits on SLABs by many orders of magnitude, down to $\OmegaBH$ levels of $4 \times 10^{-6}$ (SPT-3G), $2 \times 10^{-7}$ (SPT-SZ), and $6 \times 10^{-8}$ (PCCS2).
+This immediately opens up an enormous volume, tightening the limits on SLABs by many orders of magnitude, down to $\OmegaBH$ levels of $4 \times 10^{-6}$ (SPT-3G), $2 \times 10^{-7}$ (SPT-SZ), \editOne{$7 \times 10^{-8}$ (VLASS),} and $6 \times 10^{-8}$ (PCCS2).
 At higher masses, the density constraints become still stronger, although the $\OmegaBH$ limits weaken somewhat because volume gained is insufficient to counter the increased mass of each black hole.
-Eventually, at $\sim 10^{16} \mathendash 10^{17}\ \Msun$ the limits saturate to a minimum where there can be only $\bar{N}$ SLABs in the entire comoving volume in the field of view.
-For \emph{Planck}'s low-frequency bands, which cover the entire sky, this is the best limit that can be derived from the nonexistence of a SLAB in the entire volume out to the last scattering surface (the ``incredulity limit'' \citep{Carr99}).
+Eventually, at $\sim 10^{16} \mathendash 10^{17}\ \Msun$ the limits saturate to a minimum where there can be only $\bar{N}$ SLABs \editOne{on average} in the entire comoving volume in the field of view.
+For \emph{Planck}'s low-frequency bands, which cover the entire sky, this is the best limit that can be derived from the nonexistence of a SLAB in the entire volume out to the last scattering surface (\editOne{an} ``incredulity limit'' \citep{Carr99}). \editOne{Decreasing the threshold mass significantly is difficult, however, because the area of the shadow scales quadratically with $\MBH$.}

-In comparison, conservative limits on SLABs from CMB isocurvature perturbations establish an upper limit of $\OmegaBH \lesssim 10^{-6}$ over the mass range $\sim 10^{11} \mathendash 10^{19}\ \Msun$ \citep{Gerlach25}.
-The shadow constraints are about an order of magnitude more powerful for $\MBH \gtrsim 10^{14}\ \Msun$ if the SLABs have constant mass, but are much weaker in the accreting SLAB scenario.
-Likewise, the stringent isocurvature limits found in ref. \citep{Gerlach25} reach the incredulity limit for all masses $\gtrsim 10^{14}\ \Msun$.
-In addition, ref. \citep{Carr21} noted that the lack of a lensing signature on the CMB from a SLAB could rule out large SLABs ($\gtrsim 10^{16}\ \Msun$) in the redshift range $0.5 \mathendash 10$, although they did not compute it in detail so a more thorough comparison is difficult.